 More Insights.
 Fewer Missed Opportunities.

-With a single test, comprehensive genomic profiling (CGP) can analyze more than 300 genes across the four main classes of alterations: base substitutions, insertions and deletions, copy number alterations (CNAs), and rearrangements or fusions.
+With a single test, comprehensive genomic profiling (CGP) can analyze a broad panel of genes to detect the four main classes of genomic alterations known to drive cancer growth: base substitutions, insertions and deletions, copy number alterations (CNAs), and rearrangements or fusions.
 This type of molecular testing produces comprehensive patient reports with a broad and deep assessment of possible underlying oncogenic drivers.

 Understanding the Difference Can Make a Difference.